API Authentication

 400 Bad RequestInvalid request format or parameters

-• Always use HTTPS in production to prevent token interception.
+• Always use HTTPS to prevent API key interception.

 Report an issue with this documentation